slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 What do you need to do to regain the trust of others?
 What is the simplest thing you can do to be more trustworthy?

+- the secret is to be cool with everybody but don't hang with nobody. that's how you survive the streets
 - Friedman told us...."keep your eye on one thing and one thing only....how much government is spending".
 - The co-exist people are unable to co-exist with people who disagree with them.
 - Respect is a passport.
 Crime is a deportation letter.